JudahGabriel/RavenDB.ModernMvcStarterKit/RavenStarterKit/README.md

 # RavenDB Modern MVC Starter Kit

-Need a starting point for an ASP.NET MVC project using Raven as the backing store?
-Look no further.
+An MVC sample project that uses RavenDB as the backend, supports user registration and confirmation via email (SendGrid), and optionally supports Two-Factor Authentication via email (SendGrid) or SMS (Twilio).

 This project provides: